 To be granted legal aid, you will need to pass a means test (to determine your financial eligibility for legal aid) and a merits test (to determine whether there is a reasonable chance of your case succeeding in court) to be granted legal aid.

 From 16 October 2019 onwards, if you do not pass the means test, the LAB’s independent panel will assess your case and decide whether to exercise its discretion to grant you legal aid (provided that you also pass the merits test).

 Legal aid is not free of charge as most applicants will have to pay a sum towards the costs of the work done for their case.
 This amount is assessed according to factors such as:

 - The type of work done

 The amount to be paid will usually not exceed S$1,500.
 Your appointed lawyer will usually only start representing you after you have paid this amount.

 If you are unable to pay the required amount in full, you must inform LAB and ask to be allowed to pay in instalments.

-To apply for legal aid under the LAB, you can either apply online or in person at the LAB from Mondays to Fridays, 8.30am to 5pm at 45 Maxwell Road, #07-11 The URA Centre (East Wing), Singapore 069118.
+To apply for legal aid under the LAB, you can either apply online or in person at the Ministry of Law Services Centre from Mondays to Fridays, 8.30am to 5pm at 45 Maxwell Road, #07-11 The URA Centre (East Wing), Singapore 069118.